devfaisalkhan/compete-and-code/README.md

 ## About

-**Compete-ADN Code** is a platform for managing user authentication, profile management, and administrative tasks.
+**Compete-and-Code** is a platform for managing user authentication, profile management, and administrative tasks.
 It uses **Angular** for a dynamic, client-side experience and **AdminLTE** for an attractive, responsive admin panel.
 The backend, built with **NestJS**, uses **TypeORM** to interact with a database.
 The project supports user registration and login via **JWT tokens**, ensuring secure authentication.

 ---